 End the War on Drugs and Mass Incarceration

 Our prison population has increased by over 630% since 1972.
 This explosion in incarceration is due to our failed war on drugs.
-Jeff Sessions and Donald Trump have doubled down on these failed policies by instructing prosecutors to seek the harshest sentence possible for even the lowest level offenders.
+Donald Trump has doubled down on these failed policies by instructing prosecutors to seek the harshest sentence possible for even the lowest level offenders.

 With an administration that is determined to take us backward, the time for Congress to act is now.
 We should treat drug addiction as a public health issue not as a criminal one.
 And we need to repeal mandatory minimum sentencing for drug offenses so that judges can use their discretion to get low-level offenders into treatment programs rather than sending them to prison for decades.

 We need to end long-term solitary confinement, ensuring that it is only used for limited periods of time and only when necessary.
 Each year 80,000 prisoners are held in solitary confinement in the U.S., many of them for infractions as minor as having a pack of cigarettes.
 Long-term solitary confinement has severe psychological effects on inmates and is considered torture under international law.

 We need to value the lives of inmates and get them the resources they need to positively contribute to society.